 - M Phase: Mitosis or meiosis occurs.

-Checkpoints within the cell cycle ensure that each phase is completed correctly before the cell progresses to the next phase.
+Checkpoints within the cell cycle check that each phase is completed correctly before the cell progresses to the next phase.
 Mutations in genes that control these checkpoints can lead to uncontrolled cell division and cancer.

 The Role of Telomeres in Cell Division